-The latest on our efforts against COVID-19
+Latest in our efforts against COVID-19 - Cautious, phased return to a 'new normal' continues at NHH as province enters Stage 3

-Cautious, phased return to a 'new normal' continues at NHH as province enters Stage 3 - In-person visiting scheduled to resume at hospital next weekend
+In-person visiting scheduled to resume at hospital next weekend

-The ramp up of non-urgent surgeries, procedures and tests continues steadily at Northumberland Hills Hospital (NHH), with a cautious eye to the relaxing of many provincial restrictions on one hand, and the recent increase in confirmed cases in the region (25 as of July 21st) on the other.
+NORTHUMBERLAND COUNTY, Friday, July 17th, 2020-The ramp up of non-urgent surgeries, procedures and tests continues steadily at Northumberland Hills Hospital (NHH), with a cautious eye to the relaxing of many provincial restrictions on one hand, and the recent increase in confirmed cases in the region (now 24 with two hospitalizations) on the other.

-Northumberland is among the Ontario regions approved to enter "Stage 3" of the province's reopening framework, meaning that:
+Northumberland is among the Ontario regions approved to enter "Stage 3" of the province's reopening framework today, meaning that:

-- indoor gathering limits are now increased to a maximum of 50 people; - outdoor gathering limits have increased to a maximum of 100 people; - and, nearly all businesses and public spaces will reopen.
+- indoor gathering limits are now increased to a maximum of 50 people; - outdoor gathering limits have increased to a maximum of 100 people; and, - nearly all businesses and public spaces will reopen.